 – Two and a Half Badges – (Series Finale) “Not with a bang, and not with a whimper.
 With a bang first, THEN a whimper.”

-2020 UPDATE – Twenty-one years later I have remained disappointed in the conclusion of Sisko’s arc as Emissary, but I suppose adult life may have compromised my expectations for presentation of an idealistic future, because the conclusion to the Dominion War arc and its Great Link resolution doesn’t bother me.
+2020 UPDATE – Twenty-one years later I have remained disappointed in the conclusion of Sisko’s arc as Emissary, but I suppose adult life may have compromised my expectations for presentation of an idealistic future, because the conclusion to the Dominion War arc and its Great Link resolution doesn’t bother me like it used to.
 I do think I have a really good point, however, about how the conclusion leaves Bajor forever bereft of the optimistic opportunities that the wormhole seemed to promise at the start of the series.
-Having sine backed and watched “What We Left Behind,” in the time since, I think we can all agree both: 1) that Deep Space Nine is the series that with more story to tell, and 2) that no matter when and how it ended Deep Space Nine would have ended with still more story to tell.
+Having gone back and watched “What We Left Behind” in the time since, I think we can all agree both: 1) that Deep Space Nine is the series that ended with more story to tell, and 2) that no matter when and how it ended Deep Space Nine would have ended with still more story to tell.
 As I state below, “wrapping it up” just wasn’t in their wheelhouse.
 Ask Ezri Dax.
-Ron Moore would in face go on to prove this without a doubt with the Battlestar Galactica reimagining.
+Ron Moore would in fact go on to prove this without a doubt with the ending of the Battlestar Galactica re-imagining.

 **These Star Trek reviews/opinion pieces were originally written as forum posts on the old Trekweb.com forums, back when Deep Space Nine and Voyager were still airing first-run.
 Those forums are now long gone, so if these passages start a bit abruptly or seem to continue an off-screen conversation, at least you know why even if the surrounding context is lost to time.**